ramosfabiano/ubuntu-declutter/README.md

 # ubuntu-debullshit!

-An automated script to debullshit and set-up Ubuntu 24.04 LTS for my personal use.
+An automated post-install script to set-up Ubuntu 24.04 LTS for my personal use.

 Tested with Ubuntu 24.04.1.